 The Secretariat of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the United Nations Development Programme (UNDP), and Jackson Hole WILD teamed up again to organize an international film showcase, this time focusing on marine species.
 Winning films will help raise global awareness of the importance of life below water to our everyday lives, explore the critical challenges facing the marine ecosystem and highlight inspiring solutions in meeting them.

-The Film Festival is one of the global events to celebrate World Wildlife Day 2018 around the theme of big cats.
-Winners will be announced at UN Headquarters in New York at a high level event to observe the Day.
+The Living Oceans Film Showcase will be one of the global events that will anchor this year’s UN World Wildlife Day celebrated around the theme Life Below Water: For People and Planet.
+Winners will be announced at UN Headquarters in New York at a high-level event on Friday, March 1 to observe the Day.

-“At a time when the crisis can still be averted, it is essential to take action that empowers local engagement and personal commitment,” explained Lisa Samford, Executive Director of the Jackson Hole Wildlife Film Festival.
-“Our aim is to galvanize the power of media to inspire wonder, catalyze change and move the dial on the conservation of big cats.
-The festival will also engage the voices of local people from communities who are living with big cats, and seeking to support their conservation while securing a sustainable livelihood.”
+“While we still stand at a juncture in which crisis can still be averted, it is essential to take action that empowers local engagement and personal commitment,” explained Lisa Samford, Executive Director of the Jackson Hole Wildlife Film Festival.
+“Our aim is to galvanize the power of media to inspire wonder, catalyze change and move the dial on the conservation of marine species and ecosystems.”

 For more details and to host a screening, please visit the website of Jackson Hole Wildlife Festival.